Should I Rent Or Buy a House?

 This doesn't mean that you should never buy a house.

-One advantage of purchasing a home is that you can do whatever you want.
-Customization FTW.
+One advantage of buying a house is that you get to do whatever you want.
+Customisation FTW.
 As a renter, you are at the mercy of your landlord to get any changes made.

 Owning is also the best way to lock in living costs if you plan to stay in the same place for a long time.
-After all, the landlord may ask you to move out.
-Rents can also increase, but so can monthly payments as can be seen in the NZ climate in 2023.
+After all, rents can go up, and the landlord may just ask you to move out.

 When half of your salary is fed to the house, that means that you must be a lot more judicious with how you spend your money.